tlocke/pg8000/doc/dbapi.rst

     .. attribute:: notifies_lock

-        A ``threading.Lock`` object that should be held to read or modify the contents of the :attr:`notifies` list.
+        A :class:`threading.Lock` object that should be held to read or modify the contents of the :attr:`notifies` list.

         This attribute is not part of the DBAPI standard; it is a pg8000 extension.